Chai-mae/Automatic-Speaker-recognition/README.md

 After reading the audio recordings comes the step where we must extract the Mfcc coefficients and delete the frames that constitute the silence.
 To do this, we have defined the following function which takes as input the audios list, the freqs list, the filepaths list, and the path where you want to save the MFFCs.
 In order to remove the silence, we calculated the energy of the voice signal represented in MFCC form.
 It is calculated for each frame of the MFCCs using the numpy library.
 After calculating the energy, a threshold is calculated at 40% of the average energy.
 This threshold is used to distinguish frames of silence from frames of speech.
 Speech frames correspond to frames where the energy is above the threshold, while silence frames correspond to frames where the energy is below.
-Extracted MFCCs are saved in genre-based files.
+Extracted MFCCs are saved in gender-based files.
 The function first extracts gender information from the file name by checking whether it contains the string "H" or "F".
-Then it saves the MFCCs in a directory named after the genre, and if the directory doesn't exist, it creates a new one.
+Then it saves the MFCCs in a directory named after the gender, and if the directory doesn't exist, it creates a new one.
 Finally, it saves the MFCCs to a text file with the same name as the original audio file, but with an ".mfcc" extension.
-MFCC functions are saved as comma-separated values in the text file.
+The MFCCs are saved as comma-separated values in the text file.

  ```javascript
  def extractMfccs_RemoveSilence_saveMfccs(audio, freq, filepath, directory):